sfkleach/agile-dev-docs/devdocs.md

   - "Document as late as possible" (how late? actually late?)
   - "Use executable specifications" (why?!)

-* By contrast, this talks describes a straightforward and practical approach to documenting Agile projects, which is driven by adding value rather than eliminating waste.
+* By contrast, this talks details a straightforward and practical approach to documenting Agile projects, which is based on adding value rather than eliminating waste.

 ## DevDocs are not User Docs